mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [Serbia: Authorities using spyware and Cellebrite forensic extraction tools to hack journalists and activists](https://securitylab.amnesty.org/latest/2024/12/serbia-a-digital-prison-spyware-and-cellebrite-used-on-journalists-and-activists/) - Serbian police and intelligence authorities are using advanced phone spyware alongside Cellebrite mobile phone forensic products to unlawfully target journalists, environmental activists and other individuals in a covert surveillance campaign, a new Amnesty International report has revealed.

+- [What Alice Munro Knew](https://www.nytimes.com/2024/12/08/magazine/alice-munro-andrea-skinner-abuse.html) - The Nobel-winning author’s husband was a pedophile who targeted her daughter and other children.
+Why did she stay silent?

+- [Is your air fryer spying on you?
+Concerns over ‘excessive’ surveillance in smart devices](https://www.theguardian.com/technology/2024/nov/05/air-fryer-excessive-surveillance-smart-devices-which-watches-speakers-trackers) - UK consumer group Which? finds some everyday items including watches and speakers are ‘stuffed with trackers’

+- [I fell into the emotional labour trap, then my wife divorced me](https://www.thetimes.com/life-style/sex-relationships/article/i-fell-into-the-emotional-labour-trap-then-my-wife-divorced-me-lckxw8w6q) - My wife divorced me because I left dishes by the sink.Imagine taking something as petty as a conversation about dishes and elevating it to a marriage problem.
+I thought she was crazy.
+You know, in the hyperbolic way, but just maybe a tiny bit in the clinical way too.
+I was unable to make any sort of

 - [Something Strange Happens to Wolves Infected by an Infamous Mind-Altering Parasite](https://www.sciencealert.com/something-strange-happens-to-wolves-infected-by-an-infamous-mind-altering-parasite) - A study of 26 years' worth of wolf behavioral data, and an analysis of the blood of 229 wolves, has shown that infection with the parasite Toxoplasma gondii makes wolves 46 times more likely to become a pack leader.

 - [The Landlord, the Tenant and a House Fire in Milwaukee](https://www.propublica.org/article/milwaukee-fire-brunner-belen-landlord-tenant) - A young mother rents a house near Milwaukee.
 The previous tenant tells her, “Baby, they shouldn’t have let you move in.”